nuke-web3/pda-proxy/doc/verifiable_encryption.md

 ### _Verifiable Private Backups_

-> NOTE: Celestia does _not_ guarantee that data will be avalible forever!
+> NOTE: Celestia does _not_ guarantee that data will be available forever!
 > See [the docs on retrievability](https://docs.celestia.org/learn/retrievability#data-retrievability-and-pruning-in-celestia-node) for the latest safe assumptions to use.

 With PDA, sensitive data can be publicly published in encrypted form, with **predefined methods for recovery** - without revealing its contents.